Persecution of Baháʼís: Egypt

+Despite being an active Egyptian Baháʼí community during the early twentieth century, the current Egyptian Baháʼí community, estimated at between 1,000–2,000, has had to face religious and legal discrimination since 1960, when President Gamal Abdel Nasser, seven years after Egypt was declared a republic, issued Law 263 banning Baháʼí institutions and community activities.
+The government confiscated Baháʼí community properties, including Baháʼí centres, libraries and cemeteries.

-In January 2001, 18 people, mostly Baháʼís, were arrested in the city of Sohag under the pretence of having violated Article 98(F) of the Penal Code ("insulting a heavenly religion") and other possible charges, 10 of whom were held in detention for over 10 months without being formally charged.
+Between January and April 2001,18 people, the majority of whom were Baháʼí, were arrested by the Egyptian authorities in the city of Sohag under the pretence of having violated Article 98(F) of the Penal Code, including insulting a heavenly religion and other possible charges.
+Despite no charges being made, their detention was renewed repeatedly, with all detainees being released without charge through September and October 2001.
+The periods of detention ranged from three to nine months.

+In December 2003, Al-Azhar's Islamic Research Center issued a fatwa, or legal opinion, condemning Baháʼís as apostates.

-During and since the 2011 Egyptian revolution tensions have remained high, including homes being burnt, though Baháʼís made ongoing efforts to contribute to the dialog.
-Since 2011 Baháʼís while hopeful remain concerned and a Salafi spokesman has said of Baháʼís "We will prosecute the Bahai's (sic) on the charge of treason."
+During and since the 2011 Egyptian revolution tensions have remained high, with continued threats including the burning of Baháʼí homes.
+Regarding the revolution as an opportunity to communicate with their fellow citizens, the Egyptian Baháʼí community produced an open letter in April 2011 expressing their appreciation for the opportunity to contribute to the conversation in regard to planning for the future of Egypt.
+Despite remaining hopeful, the Baháʼís continue to be concerned with a Salafi spokesman writing of Baháʼís in 2012, "We will prosecute the Bahai's (sic) on the charge of treason."

 Identification-card controversy

 The Egyptian identification card controversy began in the 1990s when the government modernized the electronic processing of identity documents, which introduced a de facto requirement that documents must list the person's religion as Muslim, Christian, or Jewish (the only three religions officially recognized by the government).
 Consequently, Baháʼís were unable to obtain government identification documents (such as national identification cards, birth certificates, death certificates, marriage or divorce certificates, or passports) necessary to exercise their rights within the country unless they lied about their religion, which conflicts with Baháʼí religious principles.
 Without documents, they could not be employed, educated, treated in hospitals, travel outside of the country, or vote, among other hardships.